Scenes From Ukrainian Summer Camp

 When I bumped into Steliha on the first day of camp, his hat backward and an orange whistle around his neck, he told me that he was grateful that all the kids had made it there safely.
 In addition to the group of children with whom I’d traveled from Lviv, a larger group of kids had arrived on a train from Kyiv, including a handful who had come from regions near the front lines: Kramatorsk, Sloviansk, Zaporizhzhia.

 “I feel a lot of pressure on me, because if something happens, there will be a lot of problems I should solve.
 Because of war, everything is changing,” he told me.
 If any of the children’s towns become Russian-occupied during the course of camp, for example, he has agreed to keep the kids there.
 (So far this summer, that hasn’t happened.)
 His situation could change too.
 The tall, tattooed mixed-martial-arts coach, who is married and has a toddler, is just 29 years old.
 Which means he could get drafted at some point.
 Some counselors who have worked at the camp in past years are currently in the army, including the camp’s founder.

 But for now things were steady.
-Steglia checked the news every morning and evening.
+Steliha checked the news every morning and evening.
 But, in between, the problems were sweet in their simplicity.
 One boy had forgotten his shoes.
 Another had a fever.
-“Not a problem,” Steglia told me, his face cracking into a grin.
+“Not a problem,” Steliha told me, his face cracking into a grin.
 “We’re alive … That’s a good day.”